-Jesuit Volunteers take on some of the world’s most difficult challenges in 46 communities across 6 countries.
+Become a Jesuit Volunteer.
+Jesuit Volunteers take on some of the world’s most difficult challenges in 32 communities!
 They live and work with those in need, permanently transforming themselves and the communities they serve.
 JVs give us an intense year or two, and we give them a sense of purpose to guide every year that follows.
 We cannot wait to meet you and begin your journey to JVC.
 Let’s get started!

 The Jesuit Volunteer Corps encourages applications from candidates of all races, classes, gender identities, sexual orientations, religions, languages, and physical abilities.

 Log into our online application system.
-Apply by March 8 for priority consideration among our domestic placements.
-To be considered for the 2019-20 program year, you must submit your application (including transcripts and recommendation forms) by May 10.
+Apply by November 30 for priority consideration among our domestic placements.
+You must submit your application including transcripts and recommendation forms by (the latest) March 29 to still be considered for the 2020-22 program year.

-Within a week of your submitted application, you’ll interview with a former Jesuit Volunteer.
+Within a few weeks of your submitted application, you’ll interview with JVC Staff or a former Jesuit Volunteer.
 This is when you’ll first tell us about your preferences (if any) for field and region of service.

-Here’s where you let us know more in depth about your interest and eligibility for volunteer positions and locations.
-Using this information, we will offer you at least six placement sites - you’ll select your top three and interview with them.
+Here’s where you let us know more in-depth about your interest and eligibility for volunteer positions and locations.
+For 1 year placements in the US, we will typically offer you five to eight placement sites, then you'll select your top three and interview with them.
+Applicants who do not apply by the first deadline may receive fewer placement matches.

 Upon successful matching with an agency partner, you will receive a final placement offer from JVC.
-If you accept your offer, we’ll begin the onboarding process to prepare you for summer orientation August 1-6 in Philadelphia, PA and your time as a Jesuit Volunteer.
+If you accept your offer, we’ll begin the onboarding process to prepare you for JVC Orientation in the Summer of 2021 and your time as a Jesuit Volunteer.

 The Jesuit Volunteer Corps application is an opportunity to showcase your commitment to our aspirational mission and our four core values.